Skepta: Legal issues

 In 2009, Skepta was convicted of common assault in London and fined over assault occasioning actual bodily harm in Cyprus in 2006, which he said occurred after a large group of men racially abused him and his friends and a fight broke out.

 In January 2016, Skepta punched a man in the mouth after an altercation at a Melbourne nightclub and pleaded guilty to recklessly causing injury.
 No conviction was recorded, but he was fined $2,500 and ordered to pay $10,000 to the victim.

+In 2016 Skepta was denied entry into the US and banned from getting a visa for past criminal record.

+In 2020 Skepta’s Label Mate and Boy Better Know member Solo45 aka Andy Anokey was convicted on 21 counts of rape in a UK court.

+Skepta was charged with driving with THC in his system on May 14, 2024, in High Wycombe UK.

 Personal life

 On 4 April 2018, Skepta was installed as a chief in his Nigerian hometown in Ogun State, receiving the chieftaincy title of the Amuludun ("Chief Entertainer") of Odo-Aje.

-Skepta has two children with fashion buyer & brand strategist Alanna Wain.
-Their daughter, River, was born in October 2018.
-They welcomed a second child, a son, in 2021.
+Skepta has two children, a daughter and a son.

 He is also a visual artist: in September 2022, Sotheby's put on display some of his paintings, all of which had been created during the COVID-19 lockdowns, for the "Contemporary Curated" art series.

 On 2 December 2024, he hosted a DJ set at Jaguar's launch event for the Type 00 concept car at the Art Week in Miami, Florida.

+Skepta supports the English Premier League club Tottenham Hotspur.
+He has also participated in high-profile charity/creator football events, such as lining up for England in the Eleven All Stars match at the Parc des Princes alongside his brother JME.